twilightscapes/blueskyshowbot/README.md

-# Bluesky Show Bot
+# Blue- 🎙️ **Single hashtag focus** - Monitors #theblueskyshow for maximum engagementky Show Bot

-A simple Bluesky bot that monitors the #blueskyshow hashtag and responds with automated replies to promote the weekly BlueSky Show - every Friday at 3:30 PM Central!
+A simple Bluesky bot that monitors the #theblueskyshow hashtag and responds with automated replies to promote the weekly BlueSky Show - every Friday at 3:30 PM Central!

 ## Features